Lilian Bader: Legacy

 In 2018, in celebration of the 100th anniversary of women's right to vote, The Voice newspaper listed Bader – alongside Kathleen Wrasama, Olive Morris, Connie Mark, Fanny Eaton, Diane Abbott, Margaret Busby, and Mary Seacole – among eight Black women who have contributed to the development of Britain.
 In October 2020, Bader was commemorated by the publication of an entry in the Oxford Dictionary of National Biography.
+Cathy Tyson directed and acted in a short film, Lilian (2022).